Mount Gambier (volcano): History

 Mount Gambier is one of Australia's youngest volcanoes, but estimates of the age have ranged from over 28,000 to less than 4,300.
 The most recent estimate, based on radiocarbon dating of plant fibres in the main crater (Blue Lake) suggests an eruption a little before 6000 years ago.

 It is believed to be dormant rather than extinct.

 Mount Gambier is thought to have formed by a mantle plume centre called the East Australia hotspot which may currently lie offshore.

 The Boandik (or Bungandidj) people occupied the area before the colonisation of South Australia.
 They referred to the peak of the volcanic mountain as "ereng balam" or "egree belum", meaning "home of the eagle hawk", but the mountain itself was called Berrin.
 Their Dreaming story tells of a giant ancestor creator being called Craitbul, who wandered the land with his family looking for a place to be safe from the evil spirit, Woor, and finding it.
-The lakes were the ovens he built: Warwar (Blue Lake), Ketlamalpe (Valley Lake), Yattonlu (Leg Mutton) and Kraweratwari (Browns Lake).
+The lakes were the ovens he built: Warwar (Blue Lake), Ketlamalpe (Valley Lake), Yattonlu (Leg of Mutton Lake) and Kraweratwari (Brownes Lake).
 It is believed that Craitbul lives sleeping at the bottom of Warwar.